SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Proposed method

-The initial value $\alpha^{(0)}$ is randomly selected and its associated $\tilde{\mathbf{y}}^{(0)}$ is obtained using the second step of \eqref{eq12}.
-The energy network is also initialized be the pre-trained network.
+The initial value $\alpha^{(0)}$ is randomly selected and its associated $\tilde{\mathbf{y}}^{(0)}$ is obtained using the second step.
+The energy network is initialized with the pre-trained network obtained in the pre-training phase described in section \ref{energy_block}.
 The algorithm is continued until the value of the penalty does not considerably change which is usually obtained in less than 100 iterations.
+Fig. \ref{Method} in Appendix \ref{app_a} shows an overview description of the proposed method.